matt-ucd/Mooventure/README.md

 Hence, we would like to invite everyone to play with this simulation of the UC Davis campus by visiting different iconic places at the university!

 # About the Game
 “Moo—” The cows are on campus!
 If you are interested in a campus with cows, come and explore the UC Davis campus with our game “Moo-venture!”
 “UC Davis campus is the largest in area of the 10 campuses in the UC system,” we have cows, horses, an arboretum, a university farm, a vineyard, and so on!
-It takes up We are going to take you around the campus and introduce the buildings and fun facts about different places to you.
+We are going to take you around the campus and introduce the buildings and fun facts about different places to you.
 You will also meet a lot of “friends” on your way, and you can try to interact with them!

 ### [Project Documentation](https://github.com/matt-ucd/Mooventure/blob/trunk/ProjectDocumentTemplat.md)
 ### [Visual Style Guide](https://docs.google.com/document/d/18Xc7zdXNgCwSsPZSjzJqdy3TAc0sKruAAQBtJ29eevg/edit?usp=sharing)